The Statesmen Quartet: Pinnacle years (1953-1957)

 In 1952, The Statesmen Quartet entered into a business partnership with The Blackwood Brothers Quartet.
 The "Stateswood" team would dominate Southern Gospel music for the next two decades.
 Lister's vision of the premiere lineup came to fruition by adding Jake Hess on lead in 1948, James "Big Chief" Wetherington as bass in 1949, Doy Ott as baritone in 1951, and finally with Denver Crumpler as tenor in 1953, with Lister on piano and master of ceremonies.
+On September 24, 1953, Strickland was killed in an car accident at the age of 33.
 During the next years, The Statesmen Quartet achieved fame as one of the premiere groups of both Southern gospel and quartet music.
 With this lineup, The Statesmen began recording for RCA Victor and began starring in the Nabisco Hour national TV show as mentioned above.
 Popular songs of this period include "Get Away Jordan" and "Happy Rhythm".
 As early as 1950, The Statesmen used the phrase "Rockin' and rollin'" in a song, and Hovie Lister's frantic boogie-woogie piano, piano bench acrobatics, and hair shaken down in his eyes would have great influence on early rock and roll artists, particularly on Jerry Lee Lewis, who was a fan of gospel music and the Statesmen.

 On July 4, 1955, the Blackwood/Statesmen team traveled to Texas for an engagement that would feature several secular artists on the same program.
 Among them was Elvis Presley.
 Elvis was planning to sing his rock hits, but refrained out of respect of his gospel idols.
 The Statesmen exerted a powerful influence on young Elvis, who idolized and imitated Jake Hess' vocal styling and Wetherington's movements and gyrations on stage.
 In an interview with songwriter Bill Gaither, Hess remembered seeing young Elvis coming to Statesmen shows in Tupelo when Presley was only nine or ten.
 Hess said that the serious young Elvis would ask him, "How do you make a record?" or "How many suits you got?"
 On the Gaither Homecoming video "Oh My Glory", Hess recalls Presley attending Statesmen concerts and being invited up onstage to sing lead in his place on a couple of handpicked numbers.
 Phillip Goff, in The Blackwell Companion to Religion in America, provided a description of how The Statesmen began one live appearance.
 "Greeted by thunderous applause, the announcer approaches the microphone: "You're listening to the original Wally Fowler All Night Singing, November the sixth, right here in Nashville, Tennessee, nineteen hundred fifty-nine.
 This is the eleventh anniversary and the greatest crowd that's ever assembled for any program in the Ryman Auditorium is here tonight for the all night sing."
 Goff's description related but one aspect of The Statesmen's showmanship.
-Francis Edward Abernathy wrote about lasting changes that the group introduced to the world of gospel quartets: The Statesmen Quartet added flourishes which entertained new audiences -- exuberant singing, arm waving, hand clapping, and electrifying performances.
+Francis Edward Abernathy wrote about lasting changes that the group introduced to the world of gospel quartets: The Statesmen Quartet added flourishes which entertained new audiences—exuberant singing, arm waving, hand clapping, and electrifying performances.
 This was alien behavior for traditional convention quartets.
 But the new behavior attracted interest.
 The Statesmen became so popular that subsequent gospel quartets imitated their style.